IF YOU WANT A QUICK 101 GUIDE TO PRODUCING AWESOME CONTENT YOU’VE COME TO THE RIGHT PLACE – this is the livnews media kit!

 - Make sure you have a micro memory card and adapter too if using something like a GoPro.

 - A portable green screen is an easy way to make your very own at-home studio.
-You can film yourself in front of it and then edit out the background in Premiere.
+You can film yourself in front of it and then edit the background in Premiere.

 - Get a bag to keep all of your gear together.
+Our mobile kit section above has another option for carrying less gear.

 BECOME A PRO